GLOBAL MARKETS-Stocks, euro slide on worries over US jobs

 By Barani Krishnan

-NEW YORK, July 6 Stocks on major exchanges fell o n F riday and the euro hit 5-week lows after U.S. jobs data for June came in weaker than expected, fueling concerns that Europe's debt crisis is deepening a slowdown in the U.S. economy.
+NEW YORK, July 6 Stocks on major exchanges extended their losses on Friday and the euro hit 5-week lows after U.S. jobs data for June came in weaker than expected, fueling concerns that Europe's debt crisis is pushing the world's largest economy into low gear.

-Expectations rose that the Federal Reserve would have to resort to more monetary easing to revive U.S. growth.
-But that did not stop the dollar from surging amid the flight from risk.
+Prices of oil and copper fell along with those gold as the dollar surged amid a broad flight from risk.

 The Labor Department said U.S. non-farm payrolls expanded by just 80,000 jobs in June, falling short of forecasts.
-A Reuters poll showed the market expected 90,000 additional jobs.
+A Reuters poll showed the market expecting a growth of 90,000 jobs.

+The data raised pressure on the Federal Reserve to do more to boost the economy, and imperiled President Barack Obama's chances of reelection in November.

+The 80,000 jobs added in June was "a poor number and a very political number and it will not sit well with the market," said Jeff Savage, regional chief investment officer for Wells Fargo Private Bank in the Northwest in Portland, Oregon.

 Futures traders added to bets that the Fed will keep short-term interest rates near zero until the end of 2014.